5 Fur Traders: Economic and Cultural Exchanges

 Section Highlights

-- The fur trade facilitating a meeting and, to a certain extent, merging of cultures.
+- The fur trade facilitated a meeting and, to a certain extent, the merging of cultures.

 - Ojibwe and Dakota Women played a leading role in these cultural connections as they entered into marriages with European voyageurs and traders.

-- The children of Mix European and American Indian heritage will go on to play a leading role as the two cultures become increasingly connected in the new United States.
+- The children of mixed European and indigenous heritage will go on to play a leading role as the two cultures become increasingly connected in the new United States.

-The fur trade proved hugely successful in brining trade goods to the Ojibwe and Dakota that made their lives easier while providing sought-after fur for markets in Europe.
-In addition, and perhaps more importantly historically, were the cultural ramifications that came with that trade.
+The fur trade proved hugely successful in bringing trade goods to the Ojibwe and Dakota, which made their lives easier while providing sought-after furs for European markets.
+In addition, and perhaps more importantly, were the cultural ramifications that came with that trade.
 The fur trade connected Minnesota to the world not only economically, but culturally as well.
-It brought together merchants, partners and clerk from Scotland and England, French Canadian voyageurs, and Ojibwe and Dakota people.
+It brought together merchants, partners, and clerks from Scotland and England, French Canadian voyageurs, and Ojibwe and Dakota people.
 In the process of exchanging goods, these cultures merged in the lands west of Lake Superior.
-Not only did American Indians adopt European goods, but Europeans adopted the foods, dress and technologies of the Ojibwe in the north and the Dakota further south.
+Not only did indigenous peoples adopt European goods, but Europeans adopted the foods, dress, and technologies of the Ojibwe in the north and the Dakota further south.

-Clearly, Ojibwe and Dakota women stood at the very center of this cultural connection.
-From an economic perspective they played a crucial role in preparing animal pelts for European traders and often took the lead in trade negotiations at the post level.
-Far more importantly, however, were marital unions that brought French Canadian voyageurs, and British and Scottish clerks and partners together with Ojibwe and Dakota women.
-These marriages certainly facilitated economic relationships, but more importantly they served to connect and merge cultures.
-Many of the children born of these unions grew up connected to both cultural traditions and proved invaluable moving forward.
-With language skills a multicultural understanding these children and their children went on to help navigate a future that brought both the American Indian and European cultures closer together in the new United States.
+Ojibwe and Dakota women stood at the very center of this cultural connection.
+From an economic perspective, they played a crucial role in preparing animal pelts for European traders and often took the lead in trade negotiations at the post level.
+Far more importantly, however, were marital unions that brought French Canadian voyageurs, British and Scottish clerks and partners together with Ojibwe and Dakota women.
+These marriages certainly facilitated economic relationships, but more importantly, they served to connect and merge cultures.
+Many of the children born of these unions grew up connected to both cultural traditions and proved invaluable going forward.
+With language skills and a multicultural understanding, these children and their children went on to help navigate a future that brought both the indigenous and European cultures closer together in the new United States.

 Conclusion

-North of Minnesota, in 1821 the Hudson’s Bay Company absorbed the North West Company as the fur trade declined.
-The following decade silk replaced fur as the most sought-after material from which to fashion hats.
-The resulting decline in demand combined with increased difficulty in harvesting depleted populations of fur-bearing animals combined to undercut the very foundation of the trade.
-Debts at all levels north and south of the international border went unpaid and the international fur trade that dominated the interior of North America and connected it to the rest of the world for hundreds of years slowly faltered.
+North of Minnesota, in 1821, the Hudson’s Bay Company absorbed the North West Company as the fur trade declined.
+The following decade, silk replaced fur as the most sought-after material from which to fashion hats.
+The resulting decline in demand, combined with increased difficulty in harvesting depleted populations of fur-bearing animals, undermined the very foundation of the trade.
+Debts at all levels north and south of the international border went unpaid, and the international fur trade that dominated the interior of North America and connected it to the rest of the world for hundreds of years slowly faltered.

-Throughout its history the fur trade west of Lake Superior drove not only the economics of the area, but also served as the conduit for cultural exchanges between Europeans, the Ojibwe, the Dakota and other American Indian nations.
-The trade changed all groups involved and left of legacy through children born of European-American Indian unions and the unique culture created during the centuries-long collaboration.
+Throughout its history, the fur trade west of Lake Superior drove not only the economics of the area but also served as a conduit for cultural exchanges between Europeans, the Ojibwe, the Dakota, and other indigenous nations.
+The trade changed all groups involved and left of legacy through children born of European-indigenous unions and the unique culture created during the centuries-long collaboration.
 Just as importantly, however, the fur trade left Ojibwe and Dakota people dependent on trade goods, troubled by the introduction of alcohol, and saddled with unpayable debt.
-In the coming decades, the United States government used these realities to push land-cession treaties from American Indian in Minnesota and elsewhere.
+In the coming decades, the United States government used these realities to push land-cession treaties on indigenous nations in Minnesota and elsewhere.

 Suggestions for Further Inquiry